-Based on historical records and this survey, it appears that native Unionidea mussels and non-pulmonate snails no longer occur in the Jordan River and Utah Lake, or they occur at such extremely low densities and in isolated locations so as to be almost non-detectable.
-Isolated populations may occur in sections of the Jordan River in very limited areas where spring creeks enter the Jordan River or spring upwelling occurs for a few short meters downstream in the river.
-The absence of live Unionidea mussels and nonpulmonate snails is consistent with the designation of the Jordan River downstream of the "Narrows" as a warm water fishery (many of the focal taxa surveyed prefer cold water) and it is unlikely that these taxa can survive under present conditions.
+Based on historical records and this survey, it appears that native Unionoida mussels and possibly non-pulmonate snails no longer occur in the main stem of the Jordan River and possibly Utah Lake, or they occur at such extremely low densities and in isolated locations so as to be almost non-detectable.
+Isolated populations of non-pulmonate snails may occur in sections of the Jordan River in very limited areas where spring creeks enter the Jordan River or spring upwelling occurs for a few short meters downstream in the river.
+Unionoida taxa likely no longer survive even as metapopulations but as small isolated populations in a highly fragmented landscape upstream of Jordan River within the drainage.
+Because of this, Unionoida extinction probabilities are much greater than if they would have remained as large continuous populations or as metapopulations.
+In addition to the extinction risk of native Unionoida caused by isolation and fragmentation, a multitude of other factors that negatively effect the physical, chemical, and biological integrity of the Jordan River drainage increases their extinction risk with little likelihood of natural recolonization of the Jordan River including: